alorman/Ki_Cad_Docs/using_illustrator_with_kicad/Readme.md

 - `Decimal Places`: `7`
 - `Responsive`: `No`

+- Another Note: If must set all layers to visible.
+If they're not visible, they will still be exported, but Gerbolyze won't read them.

 - After running with 5 decimal places of export through `Export As` I created an SVG that looks much better:
 ![](images/export_as_no_artifacts.png)